rsp/rsp/README.md

 ### Programming since I was 6, professionally since I was 16.

-#### I got obsessed with programming when I was a kid and hasn't recovered since then.
+#### I got obsessed with programming when I was a kid and haven't recovered since then.

 Currently building custom backend APIs and Platform tooling and libraies using TypeScript/Node.js for FinTech and Web3.